sachin-ade24/Rest-Assured-Basics/README.md

-# Rest-Assured-Basics
+# Rest-Assured-Basics with TestNG
-Rest Assured Basics: A Rest Assured Project By Sachin
+Rest Assured Basics with TestNG: A Rest Assured Project By Sachin